Apurbaadeb/HadoopSalesAnalytics/README.md

-# HadoopSalesAnalytics
+# Hadoop-Based Sales Analytics for Business Performance Analysis
 Hadoop-based sales analytics project using HDFS, YARN, and MapReduce to analyze sales trends, regional performance, product categories, and sales channels.
-# Hadoop-Based Sales Analytics for Business Performance Analysis

 ## Overview
 This project demonstrates a Hadoop-based Big Data solution for analyzing sales transactions using HDFS, YARN, and MapReduce.